ibexa/documentation-developer/docs/tutorials/platform_beginner/2_create_the_content_model.md

+---
+description: Learn how to create a content model consisting of Content Types and a few sample Content items.
+---

 # Step 2 — Create the content model

 How your content is structured is a very important part of an [[= product_name =]] project.
 Think of it as the database design of your application.